skip to main content

 Were you satisfied with your TV provider’s add-on channels and packs?

-Among the top three providers, Xfinity stands out with an impressive 60+ add-ons, which cover its premium channel and streaming service offerings, channel packs, sports subscriptions, and more.
-It makes sense that Xfinity has placed in the top three for this question for two years running.
+Among the top three providers, Xfinity stands out with a hefty 60+ add-ons, covering its premium channel and streaming service offerings, channel packs, sports subscriptions, and more.
+It makes sense that Xfinity has placed in the top three for this question for three years running.

 Were you satisfied with your TV provider’s add-on channels and packs?